 One less traveled road that I took very intentionally was the path that I am on while raising my son.
 I very intentionally chose a more gentle, peaceful, respectful path.
 When he was identified as autistic, I was again faced with two roads diverging.
 I almost took the well-worn path – the one named intervention.

 I walked that well-worn path for a few months before I became fatigued from all the therapy, and it occurred to me: if I was fatigued, how was my son – a young child – feeling.
-So, I stopped all therapy and took the road less traveled.
+So, I stopped all therapy and took the road less travelled.
 Our home was completely free from therapy for a little while, and that gave us both a chance to recover.
 It’s kind of ironic that we needed to recover from therapy, don’t you think?
 After a while, I found an Occupational Therapist who respected my son as an individual, and she was happy to work with him once a fortnight.
 That was helpful therapy.
 There is a difference between helpful and harmful therapy, and I think it is important for more people to realise that that difference exists.

 Because I was on a road less traveled, I walked alone for a while.
 It took a fair amount of time to find other parents who were making similar choices.
 But, I did find them, and now I don’t walk alone.
 For that, I am immensely grateful.